CircuitVerse/Interactive-Book/README.md

 bundle exec jekyll serve
 ```

-This should start serving the website on http://0.0.0.0:4000/ - simply make changes to the source code and can see your changes live at that URL!
+This should start serving the website on http://0.0.0.0:4000/ - simply make changes to the source code and you can see your changes live at that URL!

 ## Contribute!